Report

 Why this report matters

-In the US, identity verification is no longer just compliance, it is a core security layer.
-As deepfake technology becomes more realistic, relying on manual checks increases exposure to fraud, onboarding risk, and impersonation attacks.
+In the US, identity verification is no longer just a routine compliance requirement; it must be understood as a critical component of digital infrastructure.
+As AI-generated content becomes indistinguishable from reality, relying on manual visual inspection increases exposure to fraud and impersonation attacks.

 0 %